AfnanAbdul/AfnanAbdul/README.md

 ## My Interests

-I'm passionate about **integrating low-level computer architecture, software engineering**, and **advanced data science and machine learning techniques** to drive innovation.
+I'm passionate about **integrating low-level computer architecture, software engineering**, and **advanced AI and machine learning techniques** to drive innovation.
 My goal is to leverage this unique combination of skills to contribute to **research and development** in cutting-edge fields.
 With my background and expertise, I'm looking to pursue opportunities in:

-- Research and Development (R&D) within the technology industry
+- Research and Development (R&D) in AI
+- Multimodal AI systems and generative models
 - AI/ML compiler and optimizer development
-- Optimizing AI workloads
-- Designing new programming abstractions for AI
+- Optimizing AI workloads and designing programming abstractions for AI
+- AI-driven media technologies, including music/audio and video AI research
+- AI-powered creative tools and applications

 ## 🌱 Current Focus

-- Deepening my knowledge in advanced data science and machine learning techniques
+- Deepening my knowledge in advanced machine learning and generative AI
-- Exploring the intersection of hardware architecture and AI optimization
+- Exploring parallel computing architectures and GPU optimization
+- Working with large language models and responsible AI development
-- Staying updated with the latest developments in AI compiler technologies
+- Staying updated with the latest developments in AI compiler technologies and high-performance computing

 ## 🤝 Giving Back: Tech for Social Good